prettier/eslint-config-prettier/README.md

   updateCart(cart);
 ```

-[eslint-config-airbnb] config includes `curly` with the `"multi-line"` option
+The [eslint-config-airbnb] config includes `curly` with the `"multi-line"`
-turned on by default.
-Since that config is very popular, it makes sense for
+option turned on by default.
+Since that config is very popular, it makes sense
-eslint-config-prettier to turn this rule off.
+for eslint-config-prettier to turn this rule off.

 If you like this rule, it can be used just fine with Prettier as long as you
 don’t use the `"multi-line"` or `"multi-or-nest"` option.